Divorce Mediation FAQ

 1. Do you offer free consultations to determine if we are a good fit for mediation?

 Yes.
 I am happy to convene by telephone or by Zoom videoconference for a consult to discuss whether mediation is the right fit for your situation.
 In this consultation, I will explain the divorce mediation process and seek to understand more about your dynamics and interactions as a couple.
 Further, I am willing to discuss the mediation process with each member of the couple at no charge.
 JGK Mediation will never charge potential clients for a conversation to discuss if mediation is the right choice for them.

 2. What is the typical cost of mediation?

 My hourly rate is $300.
-In a divorce mediation where all issues are at play - custody, division of assets/liabilities, and support - the typical cost is approximately $3000-$3500 for my services.
+In a divorce mediation where all issues are at play - custody, division of assets/liabilities, and support - the typical cost is approximately $3500-$4500 for my services.
 This includes mediating your case, preparing and filing your dissolution paperwork and seeing your case through the final hearing.
 Please note, this is only an estimate.
 Many factors, including the complexity of the issues and the participation of the clients, influence how much time is required to work through the issues.
 My promise to you is that I will be extremely efficient in our work together and there will be no surprise costs.

 3. Do you require a retainer at the onset of mediation?